 One method that Management monitors capital, is through the gearing ratio (net debt / total capital).
-The gearing ratio at reporting date has increased slightly from the prior year due to the effect of exchange rate fluctuations of the US\$ and GBP debt, resulting from a weakening AUD\$ against the US\$ and GBP.
+The gearing ratio at reporting date has decreased slightly from the prior year.
+Net debt decreased by \$200k from FY2015.
+The gross debt decreased by \$1.4m from the prior year.
+The net debt did not decrease in the same proportion due to lower cash reserves this year compared to last year.
+Cash decreased this year as a result of principal debt repayments of approximately \$2.2m, as well as a dividend payment of \$1.33m.
 Management intend to continually reduce this ratio by repaying part of its debt using internally generated funds.